If It's You, I Might Try Falling in Love

 If It's You, I Might Try Falling in Love (君となら恋をしてみても, Kimi to Nara Koi o Shite Mite mo) is a Japanese manga series by Maru Kubota.
-It is serialized digitally on the manga mobile app Manga Park since April 30, 2021.
+It was serialized digitally on the manga mobile app Manga Park from April 30, 2021 to May 8, 2026.

 A live-action television drama adaptation, released internationally under the English title If It's with You, was broadcast on MBS TV from October 6, 2023, to November 3, 2023.
 (Note: TV Kanagawa broadcast the episodes 1.5 hours earlier than MBS TV's scheduled time.)

 Plot

 High school student Amane Kaidou is hesitant to fall in love after being teased for being gay.
 When he moves to Enoshima, he meets Ryuuji Yamasuge on his first day in town.
 Ryuuji is kind and accepting towards Amane, and the boys become fast friends.
 They soon find each other falling in love.